 Controversial manufactured spending

-The second version is more controversial.
-This version entails a technique in which you make purchases on your credit cards on items that allow you to “repay” yourself.
+The second version is more controversial and involves a technique in which you make purchases on your credit cards on items (such as gift cards) that allow you to “repay” yourself.
 For example, you might buy a $500 Visa gift card and then use that card to pay your credit card bill via any number of methods.
 You then rinse and repeat, creating a ongoing cycle where you rack up thousands of dollars in charges while actually only incurring minimal activation fees.

 This allows you to meet minimum spends for multiple credit sign-ups offers fast and relatively easy and also earn points on your credit cards.
 The catch is that banks frown upon this activity and really frown upon the illegal activity that it mirrors (e.g., money laundering).
 Too much of it can result in getting your accounts flagged and possibly shut down.